omeshashika/omiAI/README.md

    ```

 ### Windows
-1. Download repository (Either manually or using `git`) and extract it in any folder you like
+1. Download repository (Either manually or using `git`)
-2. Open Terminal in the same folder where you put it and install requirements:
+2. Open Terminal in the same folder where you have omiAI and install requirements:
    ```
    python -m pip install -r requirements.txt
    ```